Get a free home energy plan today

 Common useful storage heater features include:

 Need an extra burst of heat?
-We reveal the best electric heaters
+We reveal the best electric heaters.

 If you have solar panels, you could use the electricity they generate to charge your storage heaters during the day so you still have warmth in the evening.

 Some older storage heaters, typically those produced before 1974, used asbestos to reduce the risk of fire.
-If damaged, it may release asbestos dust and fibres.
-Breathing them in can cause damage to your lungs and contribute to a range of cancers.
+If damaged, they may release asbestos dust and fibres.

 If you discover that your storage heater contains asbestos, contact your local council to organise the heater’s safe removal.